casper9429-kth/drone-surveillance-sim/CONCEPT.md

 Our solution is a single, unified platform that leverages a shared network of autonomous drones and robots.
 Think of it as an "App Store" for robotic services.
 We deploy the hardware across a community, like Sollentuna.
 The user simply chooses the applications they need and deploys them using the available robots in the network.

-This shared-use model makes advanced robotic solutions accessible and affordable for everyone, from local police to construction companies.
+This shared-use model makes advanced robotic solutions accessible and affordable for everyone, from local police and construction companies to home owners wanting to inspect their roofs.
 We take care of the infrastructure, licensing, and maintenance.

 ![Sollentuna Drone Coverage](./docs/sollentuna_coverage.png)
 *A map of Sollentuna with drone coverage areas.*